swiss/e-collecting-hackathon-team9/README.md

 ## Contributing

-Please read [CONTRIBUTING.md](/CONTRIBUTING.md) for details on our code of conduct and the process for submitting merge requests.
+Please read [CONTRIBUTING.md](/CONTRIBUTING.md) for details on our code of conduct.

 ## Group Members